tytydraco/yessleep/out/Ive_been_playing_tag_with_my_best_friend_for_15_years_Then_he_started_hunting_me.md

 Was Cliff still playing Tag with me?
 The police said he'd gone into hiding somewhere in the Peak District.
 They were searching high and low, but they hadn't found a clue yet.
 He'd packed nothing and left on foot.
 The lead officer believed he'd gone out into the woods to die, that we'd find his body washed up in a ditch somewhere.
 I knew better.
 If there were still a hint of the old Cliff out there, he'd be plotting to get me back.
 He never liked to lose...and while he was 'it', he was losing.

-Months went by with sightings from Cornwall to Glasgow, but not a single one led to finding Cliff.
+Months went and still nobody knew where Cliff had gone.
 I knew he hadn't gone far — he was out there, creeping along the peripheries of my vision, waiting for the best opportunity to strike.
 I shed friends and jobs like a dying snake.
 I couldn't leave the house, knowing there was a chance he was still out there.
 He'd appear in busy crowds, smiling just like he did when I saw him after he'd murdered his family.
 Sometimes, the crowds would part, and I'd realise it wasn't Cliff.
 Other times, his features, now gaunt and wild, remained unchanged.

 One night, I was in my office reviewing some footage for a new film I was working on.
 I looked out my window, and there he was.
 Crouched by my shed, obscured by shadows.
 I told myself it was just a trick of my mind.
 But then I saw his face: pale white and illuminated by the full moon.
 He was smiling.
 I grabbed my phone off the desk and called the police, but by the time they picked up, he was gone.